"Some of us don’t lock our doors": Small Texas town rocked by church shooting

 Sutherland Springs is home to a post office, two gas stations, a Dollar General store and, now, one of the deadliest shooting rampages in American history.

-The small, tight-knit community of about 400 people lies in a rural corner of South Texas, an area known for the annual peanut festival in nearby Floresville that was held last month.
-But on Sunday, more than two dozen people between the ages of five and 72 were killed by a lone gunman at the First Baptist Church of Sutherland Springs, officials said.
+The small, tight-knit community of about 400 people lies in a rural corner of south Texas, an area known for the annual peanut festival in nearby Floresville that was held last month.
+But on Sunday, more than two dozen people ages 5 to 72 were killed by a gunman at First Baptist Church of Sutherland Springs, officials said.

 "We're shocked.
-Shocked and dismayed," said state Sen. Judith Zaffirini, a Laredo Democrat whose district includes Sutherland Springs.
+Shocked and dismayed," said state Sen. Judith Zaffirini, Democrat from a Laredo, whose district includes Sutherland Springs.
 "It's especially shocking when it's such a small, serene area.
 These rural areas, they are so beautiful and so loving."

-No one expected this type of violence in a town described as “very tranquil and safe” by Texas Congressman Vicente Gonzalez on MSNBC.
+No one expected this type of violence in a town described as "very tranquil and safe" by Rep. Vicente Gonzalez, D-Texas, on MSNBC.

-"It's a rural and conservative community,” the congressman said.
-“Mostly farmers and ranchers and people who work out in the oil and gas patches.”
+"It's a rural and conservative community," Gonzalez said.
+"Mostly farmers and ranchers and people who work out in the oil and gas patches."

-The church is a white, wood-framed building with a double-door at the entrance and a Texas flag on a pole at the front area, according to its website, which was down shortly after the shooting.
-The website says the church schedule was for a fellowship breakfast on Sunday mornings, followed by Sunday School.
+The church is a white, wood-frame building with a double door at the entrance and a Texas flag on a pole at the front area, according to its website, which was down shortly after the shooting.
+The website says the church schedule was for a fellowship breakfast on Sunday mornings, followed by Sunday school.
 A morning worship service was scheduled for 11 a.m.
 The first news reports of the shooting were between noon and 12:30 p.m.

-The church has posted videos of its Sunday services on a YouTube channel, raising the possibility that the shooting was captured on video.
+The church has posted videos of its Sunday services on a YouTube channel, raising the possibility that the shooting may have been captured on video.

 In the most recent service, posted Oct.
 29, Pastor Frank Pomeroy began by speaking in front of a stage with two guitarists and a singer.
 A few children can be seen moving around and climbing onto the pews.
 Most people, including Pomeroy, were in jeans.

-Pomeroy parked a motorcycle in front of his lectern and used it as a metaphor in his sermon for having faith in forces that can't be seen, whether it was gravity or God.
+Pomeroy parked a motorcycle in front of his lectern and used it as a metaphor in his sermon for having faith in forces that can't be seen, whether it's gravity or God.

-And Sutherland Springs is a community that is very trusting, especially because of its quaint size.
+And Sutherland Springs is a community that is very trusting, especially because of its size.

 "Some of us don't lock our doors at night.
 That's how quiet this community is," said Carrie Matula, who works at a nearby gas station and heard the gunshots.
 "There's no reason for security at our churches."